Schallbert/encoder/README.md

 `DoubleClick` and `LongPressRepeat` ability can be modified at runtime.

 ### Additional features
 Algorithm has (new) complex glitch & contact bounce suppression that makes it very accurate.
-That’s why the library takes a little more program space than other comparable libraries.
+Thatï¿½s why the library takes a little more program space than other comparable libraries.

-### Links
 [TimerOne]:http://playground.arduino.cc/Code/Timer1
 [TimerOne repo]:https://github.com/PaulStoffregen/TimerOne
 [ClickEncoder]:https://github.com/Schallbert/encoder